 Data ethics is a field of ethics concerned with what is right and wrong when it comes to the generation, collection, processing, sharing and use of data.
 Concepts such as data privacy, data security, and data retention are all integral to data ethics.
 However, data ethics goes further than compliance with rules, regulations and policies.
 At heart, it is about extending dignity and fairness to the individuals represented in datasets.
 Data ethics focuses on issues (among others) like: who should benefit from the use of data; how organizations can be more transparent and accountable in their data practices; and how to reduce harm and unintended consequences, for instance when using algorithmic systems.

 Data governance includes the planning, oversight, and control over management of data and the use of data and data-related sources.
-It is an important factor in an organisation’s ability to derive value from data in a responsible, ethical way.
-There are different data governance models, ranging from centralised, hierarchical frameworks, to distributed approaches that encourage greater autonomy and accountability across the organisation.
+It is an important factor in an organization’s ability to derive value from data in a responsible, ethical way.
+There are different data governance models, ranging from centralized, hierarchical frameworks, to distributed approaches that encourage greater autonomy and accountability across the organization.

-Data portability is increasingly being recognised as a right by different jurisdictions, enabling people to transfer their data between different platforms and service providers (eg, banks, insurance companies, health care service providers).
+Data portability is increasingly being recognized as a right by different jurisdictions, enabling people to transfer their data between different platforms and service providers (eg, banks, insurance companies, health care service providers).

 Data privacy at its simplest is the right to be able to control who can access or use information about an individual, and for what purposes.
 It is not an absolute right, as in some circumstances other concerns are given priority, such as public safety, the prevention of fraud, compliance with laws, or the legitimate interests of others.

-The practices, safeguards and rules (regulatory and organisation-specific) set out to protect people’s personal information or data, and ensure they have control over their data.
+The practices, safeguards and rules (regulatory and organization-specific) set out to protect people’s personal information or data, and ensure they have control over their data.

-The safeguards (people, process and technology) put in place to protect data from unauthorised access, malicious attacks, corruption or theft throughout its entire lifecycle.
+The safeguards (people, process and technology) put in place to protect data from unauthorized access, malicious attacks, corruption or theft throughout its entire lifecycle.

 General Data Protection Regulations (GDPR)